 FREE Paint Swap!
-Donate your leftover Latex Paint to the paint swap at the Tehama County/Red Bluff Landfill and/or take home paint that someone else has donated.
+Donate your leftover Latex and Oil-Based Paint to the paint swap at the Tehama County/Red Bluff Landfill and/or take home paint that someone else has donated.
 It’s a great way to reuse leftover paint, and a great bargain, too!
 Free paint pick-up is only available at the Tehama County/Red Bluff Landfill: 19995 Plymire Rd.
 Red Bluff, CA 96080 Hours: Monday-Friday 8:00am - 4:30pm, weekends 8:00 am - 2:30 pm.
-Tehama County Residents 18 years or older.
+Tehama County Residents 18 years of age or older.

 For more information, call 528-1103.
 Please do not call the stores.

 Donate Paint at the following locations for FREE: